 Nonprofit Website Redesign

-The Client: Nevaeh's Rae of Hope is a nonprofit organization that seeks to bring hope and healing to families who have recently experienced the loss of a child.
+The Client: Nevaeh's Rae of Hope is a local nonprofit organization that seeks to bring hope and healing to families who have recently experienced the loss of a child.
 Their mission is to support families through their journey of grief by providing a restorative, all-expense-paid getaway.

 My Role: Visual & UX design